InQBarna/traceback-iOS/Sources/Traceback/Documentation.docc/Articles/Usage-article.md

     var body: some View {
         /* ... */
         .onAppear {
-            // Trigger a search for installation links
-            //  if a link is found successfully, it will be triggered to openURL below viewModel.traceback.postInstallSearchLink()
+            Task {
+                // 1.- Search for post-install link and proceed if available guard let result = try? await traceback.postInstallSearchLink(), let tracebackURL = result.url else {
+                    return
                 }
+                proceed(onOpenURL: tracebackURL)
+            }
+        }
         .onOpenURL { url in
+            proceed(onOpenURL: url)
+        }
+    }

+    // This method is to be called from onOpenURL or after post install link search func proceed(
+        onOpenURL: URL
+    ) {
+        // 2.- Grab the correct url
         //  URL is either a post-install link (detected after app download on onAppear above),
-            //  or an opened url (direct open in installed app) guard let linkResult = try? viewModel.traceback.extractLinkFromURL(url) else {
+        //  or an opened url (direct open in installed app) guard let linkResult = try? traceback.extractLinkFromURL(url),
+              let linkURL = linkResult.url else {
             return assertionFailure("Could not find a valid traceback/universal url in \(url)") }

-            // Send the right analytics in linkResult.analyticsEvents (optional).
-            //  Both success and failure analytics are reported guard let linkURL = linkResult.url else {
-                return assertionFailure("Could not find a valid traceback/universal url in \(url)") }
-            // Handle the url, opening the right content indicated by linkURL YOUR CODE HERE
+        // 3.- Handle the url, opening the right content indicated by linkURL
-        }
+        // Use linkURL to navigate to the appropriate content in your app
+        // You can also access linkResult.analytics for tracking purposes YOUR CODE HERE
     }
 }
 ```